Masmiseim36/nxpSDK/boards/evkmimxrt1020/aws_examples/shadow_wifi/readme.txt

 5. Connect a USB cable between the PC host and the OpenSDA port on the target board.

-6. Download the program to the target board with a J-Link debugger.
+6. Download the program to the target board with the CMSIS-DAP or J-Link debugger.

 7. Either press the reset button on your board or launch the debugger in your IDE to begin running the demo.